t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

 ## 10 Conclusion

 **Key Findings:**
-- **Server requires Sighup capability - not restarts** - In order to achieve a few second CA rotation servers must be able to reread configuration and responde to changes without having to restart.
+- **Server requires Sighup capability - not restarts** - In order to achieve a few second CA rotation servers must be able to reread configuration and respond to changes without having to restart.
 - **Client controls connections - not server** - In order to minimize rotation orchestration across multiple services the client needs to be in control of the connection and timing of requests.

 **Key Takeaways:**